 Funding priority will be given to applications that deliver health & wellbeing outcomes within a community setting, which contribute to community cohesion and enrich people's lives.
-All applications must respond to identified community needs and align with the priorities outlined in the Council Plan -2021-2025, the Monash Health and Wellbeing Plan 2021-2025 and other strategic plans of Council.
+All applications must respond to identified community needs and align with the priorities outlined in the Council Plan 2017 - 2021, A Healthy & Resilient Monash: Integrated Plan 2017-2021 and other strategic plans of Council.

-Applications should demonstrate innovation, either by delivering a new concept, or by building upon an existing program, service or event.
+Applications must demonstrate innovation, either by delivering a new concept, or by building upon an existing program, service or event.